Film review: The Thing (2011), directed by Matthijs van Heijningen Jr.

 Also starring Joel Edgerton as Sam Carter, Eric Christian Olsen as Adam Finch, Adewale Akinnuoye-Agbaje as Derek Jameson, Paul Braunstein as Griggs, Trond Espen Seim as Edvard Wolner, and Kim Bubbs as Juliette.

 I’ve not seen the original film The Thing, and I am not planning to.
-The Squeeze gaev me a run-down of how it begins.
+Mr T gaev me a run-down of how it begins.
 It sounds like it’s the same as this, more or less: Antarctic research base, an alien parasite is introduced, which then proceeds to killing people and taking over their bodies.
 All the while, they’re cut off from the outside world by storms and the fact they’re in Antarctica, and there’s not much out there, aside from snow and ice.

 If you’re into monster movies, this is probably a good film.
 It’s not a bad film, even though this is not my cup of tea.
 The Norwegians were actually genuinely Norwegian, thank goodness, the effects were good and the claustrophobia of being stuck in the middle of nowhere in -50°C is definitely there.
 Everything else is basically people trying to survive, fight for their lives, and fight with each other because WHO KNOWS WHO IS A HUMAN AND WHO HAS BEEN THINGIFIED!